bihari123/reelpick/README.md

     }
 }
 ```
-I like this approach because this way we don't have a decodable data exposed and we have complete control over the token lifecycle
+I like this approach because this way we don't have a decodable data exposed and we have complete control over the token lifecycle, there is no risk of token manipulation and it has no meaning outside redis data.
+It will also be easier to put a limit on the number of times a token link has been accessed